 Relevant Literature

-- Qiu Zhigang, Wang Ziyue, Wang Zhuo, 2022: "Local Government Debt Replacement and New Implicit Debt: Analysis Based on Urban Investment Bond Issuance Scale and Pricing," China Industrial Economics Issue 4.
+- QIU Zhigang, WANG Ziyue, WANG Zhuo, 2022: "Local Government Debt Replacement and New Implicit Debt: Analysis Based on the Scale and Pricing of Urban Investment Bonds", China Industrial Economics No.4.

-- Zhang Qi, Yang Yue, 2023: "Market Recognition and Response to Local Government Budget Disclosure: Evidence from Provincial Government Bond Pricing," Economic Research Journal Issue 12.
+- ZHANG Qi, YANG Yue, 2023: "Market Recognition and Response to Local Government Budget Disclosure: Evidence from Provincial Government Bond Pricing", Economic Research Journal No.12.

 Data Update Frequency